Burn (Meek Mill song): Background and recording

 "Burn" was solely produced by record producer Jahlil Beats, who wrote it alongside Mill, Big Sean, and Alexander Izquierdo.
-Mill contacted Big Sean to work together on "Burn", marking one of the multiple collaborations between Maybach and GOOD rappers.
+Mill contacted Big Sean to work together on "Burn", following several other collaborations between Maybach and GOOD rappers.
 He later featured him on his single "B-Boy" alongside fellow rapper ASAP Ferg, which was released in the lead-up to Mill's second studio album Dreams Worth More Than Money (2015).
-"Burn" leaked online on May 4, 2012, three days before it was included on Mill's ninth mixtape Dreamchasers 2.
-Jahlil Beats produced rapper Bobby Shmurda's single "Hot Nigga" in 2014, crafting it as a continuation of the song and fellow Mill single "I'm a Boss" (2011).
+"Burn" leaked online on May 4, 2012, three days before it was released as part of Mill's ninth mixtape Dreamchasers 2.
+Jahlil Beats produced rapper Bobby Shmurda's single "Hot Nigga" in 2014, crafting it as a continuation of the song and Mill's single "I'm a Boss" (2011).

-Jahlil Beats recalled that he first formed "Burn" under the title of "Gasoline", deciding to make a part two after listening to the first recording and he added brass.
+In January 2012, Mill started working on Dreams and Nightmares and recorded some of the tracks for Dreamchasers 2, including "Burn".
+Jahlil Beats first formed the song under the title of "Gasoline", deciding to make a part two after listening to the first recording and he added brass.
 This marked his first collaboration with Big Sean and Mill sent the record to the rapper, with the contributors working together from different areas of the United States.
 After the brass, Jahlil Beats created the breakdown that includes a snare drum and alarm, intending for the song to have an appeal to clubs and radio stations.
 The producer finally added a kick, using the 808 drum machine.
 Mill remembered spending time in the studio with Big Sean for the song and playing him his four bars, going against a typical 16-bar.
 The rappers then took it in turns to record contributions and became tired out, until they eventually recorded their last parts together in the studio.
 Mill also revealed that a beat on his 2008 mixtape Flamers is "almost the same" as "Burn", which some people may be unaware of.

 Composition and lyrics

 Musically, "Burn" is an up-tempo number, which prominently features brass.
 The song also includes church bells, a light grand piano, and an 808 drum kick.
 Its breakdown utilizes a snare drum, fire alarm, and whistle.
-Throughout the song, Mill and Big Sean perform back and forth.
+During their performance of the song, Mill and Big Sean go back and forth.

-In the lyrics of "Burn", the rappers implore to "let that shit burn!"
+In the lyrics of "Burn", the rappers implore listeners to "let that shit burn!"
 Big Sean delivers simple, comedic lines, while Mill conveys grit and aggression.
 Such lyrics from the former include: "I'm on a yacht gettin' hella high/ Smoking good/That seaweed."
 He also boasts about having a woman "in her cha-cha" as he grabs "on her chi-chi's".